Tatsuya Hanami

-Tatsuya Hanami (花見達也, Hanami Tatsuya) is a Japanese professional wrestler signed to Active Advance Pro Wrestling (2AW) where he is a former 2AW Tag Team Champion.
-He is also known for freelance work with various promotions from the Japanese independent scene such as Big Japan Pro Wrestling (BJW) and Tenryu Project.
+Tatsuya Hanami (花見達也, Hanami Tatsuya) is a Japanese professional wrestler.
+He is signed to Active Advance Pro Wrestling (2AW), where he is a former five-time 2AW Tag Team Champion.
+He is also currently for freelance work with various promotions from the Japanese independent scene such as Big Japan Pro Wrestling (BJW) and Tenryu Project.

 Professional wrestling career

 Active Advance Pro Wrestling (2018–present)

 Hanami made his professional wrestling debut in the Kaientai Dojo era of 2AW at K-DOJO 16th Anniversary Club-K Super Evolution 16 on April 22, 2018, where he teamed up with Daigoro Kashiwa in a losing effort against Ayumu Honda and Kyu Mogami.

 During his time with the promotion, Hanami chased for various championships and was part of the "Koen" stable.
 He is a former four-time 2AW Tag Team Champion, title which he won on his first occasion alongside Kengo Mashimo at 2AW GRAND SLAM In Korakuen Hall on August 2, 2020, where they defeated Tempest (Ayumu Honda and Taishi Takizawa) to win the titles.
 At 2AW Grand Slam In 2AW Square on July 20, 2025, he unsuccessfully challenged Daiju Wakamatsu for the 2AW Openweight Championship.

 Hanami took part into Tank Nagai's retirement match, a guantlet bout which occurred at 2AW Tank Nagai Kanzen Nensho on February 11, 2022, in which the latter went off against notable opponents such as Shu Asakawa, Tsukushi, Kaji Tomato, Akira Hyodo, Ricky Fuji and others.